davidindub/fizzbuzz/README.md

 ![The favicon for the project](/assets/images/favicon/apple-touch-icon.png)
   - A favicon and icon for iOS/Android home screen bookmarks is included with the project's logo.

-__Dark Mode & Timer__
+  ***

+__Sound Effects__

+- Sound effects give audio feedback for correct answers and on game over.

+__Hard Mode__

+- The user can choose a hard mode with random numbers under 1000.

+__Timer__

-- The user can choose a hard mode with random numbers under 1000, and toggle on and off the timer to change the game's difficulty.
-These preferences are rest to FizzBuzz standard rules on each visit.
+- By default the user has 5 seconds for each response.
+The user can toggle on and off the timer to change the game's difficulty.
+The difficuly and timer preferences are rest to FizzBuzz standard rules on each visit.
+- The timer uses the HTML5 `<progress>` element to display the remaining time to the user.

 __Dark Mode__